The Award of Honour

 The Pike Trophy

-Awarded to an individual who has made an outstanding contribution to the maintenance of high standards of civil flying instruction and safety, taking into account working conditions and opportunities.
+Awarded to an individual who has made an outstanding contribution to civil flying instruction.

 The John Landymore Trophy